car251290/Dashboard-React/README.md

 ## useRef

-The useRef Hook allows you to persist values between renders.
-It can be used to store a mutable value that does not cause a re-render when updated.
+The userRef Hook allows you to persist values between renders.
+It can store a mutable value that does not cause a re-render when updated.
 It can be used to access a DOM element directly.

 What Are Serverless Functions?
 Serverless functions enable frontend developers to add powerful “backend” logic to our apps just by writing JavaScript — no DevOps, no servers, just results. — Jason Lengstorf